Life is cyclical.

 - There is a time for everything, and a season for every activity . . .
 [The Bible, Ecclesiastes 3:1.]

-This model presents both work and rest as values.
-No one can do them both simultaneously, so which is the preferred value?
+Our model presents both work and rest as values.
+We cannot do them both simultaneously, so which is the preferred value?
 The question assumes a false choice.
 No one can work all the time, and no one should rest all the time.
 Each has its time.
 The same is true for many of the values presented here.
 This model explores ethics in several planes of analysis, including the following:

 As the body-builder cannot exercise every muscle at once, the soul-builder cannot exercise every aspect of Being at once.
 There are times to focus on learning, times to reflect and times to rest.
 There are times to focus on the self, times to focus on others who are close to us, times to focus on society at large and times to do our mundane work.
 There are times to focus on the past and the future, as well as the present.
 There are times to develop our intellects, times to develop our bodies and times to attend to our emotional well-being.